 While we’re on irrigation, here’s where some simple technology can come into play.
 A simple drip irrigation system is much more water efficient than traditional sprinklers.
 It allows you to deliver water directly to each plant as needed.
 You can water your whole garden with much less water than if you were using a hose or sprinkler to cover the entire area.

 If you want to go higher-tech, you can install timers or even weather sensors to aid your drip irrigation system.
 These high-tech tools control the release of water even further, to make sure your garden gets all the water it needs and none it doesn’t.
-For more information about irrigation systems right here in Atlanta, Dale recommends Oasis Landscape and Irrigation or Outdoor Makeover & Construction.
+For more information about irrigation systems right here in Atlanta, Dale recommends Oasis Landscape and Irrigation.

 Use What Mother Nature Gives Us